FAQ

 TO ENSURE A RESPONSE, emails must follow these guidelines.
 Otherwise emails are assumed to be spam and/or contain viruses and will get deleted.

-Click on a match's name in your match list for that person's email.
+You can contact a MATCH directly.
+Click on a match's name in your match list in your own FTDNA account for that person's email.

-Check the external PEDIGREES page for any published pedigrees with contact information.
+You can check the PEDIGREES page on the external project website for published pedigrees with contact information.

 The project administrators are not an email forwarding service between non-members and members.